Machining Service:

 Wire & Sinker EDM Finishes

-Deburring: This involves removing any sharp edges or burrs left from the EDM process.
+• Deburring: This process involves removing any sharp edges or burrs that remain after the EDM process.

-Heat Treatment: This process enhances the component’s hardness, strength, or other properties.
+• Heat treatment enhances the component’s hardness, strength, or other properties.

 These techniques help ensure that EDM parts meet the required specifications and performance standards.